boazbk/crypto/lec_03_pseudorandom-generators.md

 many _rounds_ to ensure deep structure and large algebraic degree.

 This also works in the other direction.
 Many algorithmic and macnine learning advances work by embedding a discrete problem in a continuous convex one.
 Some attacks on cryptographic objects can be thought of as  trying to recover some of the structure (e.g., by embedding modular arithmetic in the real line or "linearizing" non linear equations).

 ### Attempt 2: Linear Congruential Generators with dropped bits

 One  approach that is widely used in implementations of  pseudorandom generators is to take a linear generator such as the linear congruential generators described above, and use for the output a "chopped" version of the linear function and drop some of the least significant bits.
 The operation of dropping these bits is non-linear and hence the attack above does not immediately apply.
 Nevertheless, it turns out this attack can be generalized to handle this case, and hence even with dropped bits Linear Congruential Generators are completely insecure and should be used (if at all) only in applications such as simulations where there is no adversary.
 Section 3.7.1 in the Boneh-Shoup book describes one attack against such generators that uses the notion of
 _lattice algorithms_ that we will encounter later in this course in very different contexts.

----
+##  Successful examples

 Let's now describe some _successful_ pseudorandom generators: